open-edge-insights/eii-tools/VideoProfiler/README.md

     3. 'avg_stats': Continously displays the average metrics of every frame.

   > **Note:**
-  > * Pre-requisite for running in profiling or monitor mode : VI/VA should be running with PROFILING_MODE set to true in [.env](../../build/.env)
+  > * Pre-requisite for running in profiling or monitor mode: VI/VA should be running with PROFILING_MODE set to **true** in [.env](../../build/.env)
   > * For running Video Profiler in FPS mode, it is recommended to keep PROFILING_MODE set to false in [.env](../../build/.env) for better performance.

+## EIS Video Profiler configurations

+1. dev_mode

+    Setting this to false enables secure communication with the EIS stack.
+User must ensure this switch is in sync with DEV_MODE in [.env](../../build/.env)
+    With PROD mode enabled, the path for the certs mentioned in [config](./config.json) can be changed by the user to point to the required certs.

+2. total_number_of_frames

+    If mode is set to 'fps', the average FPS is calculated for the number of frames set by this variable.
+    If mode is set to 'monitor', the average stats is calculated for the number of frames set by this variable.
+    Setting it to (-1) will run the profiler forever unless terminated by signal interrupts('Ctrl+C'). total_number_of_frames should never be set as (-1) for 'fps' mode.

+3. export_to_csv

+    Setting this switch to **true** exports csv files for the results obtained in VideoProfiler.
+For monitor_mode, runtime stats printed in the csv are based on the the following precdence: avg_stats, per_frame_stats, display_metadata.

 ## Installing Video Profiler requirements